Ceramic Fillings, with CEREC

 Worldwide more than 25,000 practices in over 50 countries work with the CEREC system.

-Since 1985 over 8 million patients have been treated using the CEREC procedure.
+Since 1985, over eight million patients have been treated using the CEREC procedure.
 More than 20 million ceramic restorations have been created and placed.

 Long-term clinical studies demonstrate that, in terms of durability, CEREC restorations are at least equivalent to gold restorations.